The Right For Personal Injury Compensation

 Eduardo Cruz, one of Corney & Lind’s Directors, has extensive experience dealing with compensation matters.
 We understand that historic incidents are often hard to prove when the evidence does not exist.

-We listen to your story, provide advice and walk with you throughout your case.
+Our method is to listen to your story, provide advice and journey with you throughout your case.

-We will explore all avenues to seek an early resolution and bring peace of mind to you and those around you.
+We understand that plaintiff proceedings are not easy, and we will explore all avenues to seek an early resolution and bring peace of mind to you and those around you.

 Andrew Lind, one of the Corney & Lind’s Directors, currently serves pro bono on the Queensland Law Society (QLS) Not for Profit and Charity Law committee and the Law Council of Australia Not for Profit and Charities committee.